wp-plugins/listly/readme.txt

 == Description ==

-lugin to easily integrate List.ly lists to Posts and Pages.
+Plugin to easily integrate List.ly lists to Posts and Pages.
 It allows publishers to add/edit lists, add items to list and embed lists using shortcode.

 Listly lets you curate and crowdsource any list embedded in a blog post / page.